 Here at Laughing Goat Fiber, we pride ourselves on a being a place where anyone and everyone can learn about animal husbandry and local agriculture.
 We also believe firmly in hands-on experience.
 As a small, family-owned farm located about 10 minutes away from Cornell University, we have been privileged to receive the excellent care and advice of world-renowned veterinarians and, in return, provide practical experience for talented vet students.
 We have even donated deceased animals to the school for necropsy practice and study.

 Because of our close relationship with the Cornell Veterinary School, we have welcomed to the farm numerous students and community members as volunteers and apprentices.
 We are proud that, for the last several years, we have hosted a formal summer internship program for college students.
-Although internships are unpaid, we provide room and board and immersive practical experience.
+Although internships are unpaid, we provide immersive practical experience.
 Currently, we are able to offer course credit to University of Vermont students, but non-UVM students may be able to qualify for course credit through their own schools.

 We are able to structure internship hours and lengths to suit the needs of the individual, and the academic calendar.